Pennsylvania court vacancies allow voters to shape judiciary | Times Leader

 In their submissions to the bar association’s judicial evaluations panel this year, Lane described her career as “rooted in public service and equity for all,” and Sullivan called herself “both an inherently fair and inquisitive individual who has always worked to ensure that both the law and justice are served.”

-Four candidates are seeking the two Commonwealth Court openings — Philadelphia Judge and Allegheny County Judge on the Democratic side, and Bradford lawyer and former top state Senate aide as Republicans.
+Four candidates are seeking the two Commonwealth Court openings — Philadelphia Judge Lori Dumas and Allegheny County Judge David Spurgeon on the Democratic side, and Bradford lawyer Stacy Sorokes Wallace and former top state Senate aide Drew Crompton as Republicans.

 Crompton is a sitting Commonwealth Court judge and did not have to promise not to run again to get appointed to fill a vacancy early last year.
 A well-known figure and veteran of many partisan fights in the state Capitol, Crompton has touted his involvement with legislation and state litigation over many years as relevant experience.